Lsam18/Lsam18/README.md

 I'm a Highly motivated cybersecurity enthusiast pursuing a BSc (Hons) in Computer Security.
 Specialized in certifications like SSCP (Coursera), and Google Cybersecurity.
 Skilled in web development (HTML, CSS, Javascript, PHP, MySQL) and Application Development using C# .NET Framework.
 Seeking internships and part-time jobs to gain practical experience.
 Goal-oriented with a strong passion for becoming a CTO/CIO/CISO Humanitarian.
 Ready to contribute my fullest potential to the tech industry's growth.

 ## Objective
-a keen interest in staying ahead of industry trends.
+A keen interest in staying ahead of industry trends.
 With a solid foundation in business and a pursuit of excellence, I've already embarked on a remarkable journey.
 Armed with problem-solving skills and a deep understanding of cybersecurity tools, I'm actively seeking internships and part-time roles to bolster my real-world experience.
 By 2025, armed with a degree and a clear vision.
 My journey doesn't stop there.
 I aspire to pursue a master's degree and collaborate with industry giants, all while making a meaningful impact in the realm of technology.

 ## Skills
-HTML,CSS,Java,C# .NET,PHP,MYSQL,C,Linux,Cryptography,powershell,java
+HTML, CSS, Java, C#.NET, PHP, MYSQL, C, Linux, Cryptography, powershell, java

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|